kovidgoyal/calibre/src/calibre/manual/faq.rst

 programs block |app| from opening a connection to send email.
 Try adding an exclusion for |app| in your antivirus program.

-.. note:: GMail can disable your account if you use it to send large amounts of email.
-So, when using gmail to send mail |app| automatically restricts
+.. note:: Google can disable your account if you use it to send large amounts of email.
+So, when using GMail to send mail |app| automatically restricts
           itself to sending one book every five minutes.
 If you don't mind risking your account being blocked you can reduce this wait interval by going to Preferences->Tweaks in |app|.